erickcrus/react-native-recaptcha/README.md

 import React, { useRef } from 'react';
 import { View, Button } from 'react-native';

-import Recaptcha, { RecaptchaHandles } from "react-native-recaptcha-that-works";
+import Recaptcha, { RecaptchaHandles } from "react-native-recaptcha";

 // ...